FrankensteinVariorum/collationWorkspace/collationChunks/C18/output/Readme.md

 - [X] MS: (Possibly) corrected spacing issues with "not" and "having any"
 - [ ] MS: Milk is stated as "mil" "k" because of an `</sti>` property cutting in before the K. Should that be fixed?
 - [X] MS: same applies to "themselves" a few lines later, but due to `<mod>` properties. **Not Fixing because of a deletion**
-- [ ] MS: "Had each of them several" detects an unnecessary "h." don't know if I should remove it
+- [X] MS: "Had each of them several" detects an unnecessary "h." don't know if I should remove it **Won't Fix, but verified**
-- [ ] MS: I read the text associated with the code block, and I have trouble trying to align it:
+- [X] MS: I read the text associated with the code block, and I have trouble trying to align it. **Tiny Little Deletion, leave alone**
 ```
 <rdgGrp n="['call', '&lt;delstart/&gt;ed sist&lt;delend/&gt;', 'sister']">
 			<rdg wit="fMS">call &lt;del rend="strikethrough" xml:id="c57-0020__main__d4e4242"&gt;ed